Daniel Sedin: Rise to stardom, Stanley Cup Final run, individual awards (2006–2015)

-A week after the Canucks' loss, Daniel was in attendance for the NHL Awards show in Las Vegas, having been nominated for the Hart Memorial Trophy as the NHL's most valuable player, the Ted Lindsay Award as the NHL's most outstanding player and the NHL Foundation Player Award for his and Henrik's work in the Vancouver community.
-Daniel won the Lindsay Award over forwards Martin St. Louis of the Tampa Bay Lightning and Corey Perry of the Anaheim Ducks.
+On 22 June, a week after the Canucks' game 7 loss, Daniel was in attendance for the NHL Awards show in Las Vegas, having been nominated for the Hart Memorial Trophy as the NHL's most valuable player, the Ted Lindsay Award as the NHL's most outstanding player and the NHL Foundation Player Award for his and Henrik's work in the Vancouver community.
+Daniel won the Lindsay Award over forwards Steven Stamkos of the Tampa Bay Lightning and Corey Perry of the Anaheim Ducks, respectively.
 In Hart Trophy voting, he finished as the first runner-up to Perry with 51 first-place ballots and 960 voting points total (16 and 83 fewer than Perry, respectively).
-Daniel and Henrik also lost the NHL Foundation Award to Los Angeles Kings captain Dustin Brown.
+Daniel and Henrik also lost the NHL Foundation Award to Los Angeles Kings captain forward Dustin Brown.
 After being named to the NHL's second All-Star team the previous year, Daniel received First Team honours with Henrik for the 2010–11 season.
-Returning to Sweden in the off-season, Daniel and Henrik were co-recipients of the Victoria Scholarship, as the country's athletes of the year.
+Returning to Sweden in the 2011 off-season, Daniel and Henrik were co-recipients of the Victoria Scholarship, as the country's athletes of the year.
 They became the third and fourth ice hockey players to receive the award, after Stefan Persson in 1980 and Peter Forsberg in 1994.
-Henrik and Daniel were presented the award, commemorated with glass plates, on 14 July 2011, in the city of Borgholm.
+Henrik and Daniel were presented the award, commemorated with glass plates, on 14 July, in the city of Borgholm.